nicholasf/word-counter/README.md

 ## Directory Layout

 There are two `clients` and three `servers`.
 The clients are written in Go and Rust, and the servers are written in Node, Go and Rust.

+## Database

+The same database will be used for all three server side implementations.